vojtech-pail/ghg-emissions/README.md

 *DISCLAIMER: In order to focus on the data engineering and analytical tasks, I disregard some technical details about the datasets and make some intentional assumptions about them that might not be correct.
 Please use the results with caution.*

+## Lessons learned
+The process described in the following text is not complete set of actions I had to perform in order to get to the finish line.

+There were some decision points that led me to a dead end:
+* I wanted to avoid using `pandas` library in the script for uploading Climate Watch data, since it was unnecessary for this task.
+The data from Climate Watch API are returned as nested JSON, that wouldn't be a problem because BigQuery supports STRUCT objects (which is basically an arbitrary structure of data).
+Problem is that Python dictionary objects are possible to upload only in streaming mode, making the data unavailable for some operations because they are being kept in a buffer for some time.
+Since I wanted to allow to keep existing data in the target tables and add (or replace) the new data, I needed the tables to be ready for the MERGE operation immediately after the data were added to a staging table (which wasn't the case with streaming mode).
+Therefore I had to switch to `pandas` library, because `DataFrame` objects can be uploaded in a batch mode directly to a target table without idling in a buffer.

 ## 1 The context
 Even though this is just a test project let's build some real foundations for its justification.